spencerldixon/dotfiles/README.md

 # Dotfiles

-My split window vim, and iterm2 setup for Ruby on Rails development
+My vim, and iterm2 setup for Ruby on Rails development

+I've since switched to Neovim and keep the config in [https://github.com/spencerldixon/kickstart.nvim](https://github.com/spencerldixon/kickstart.nvim) but it's useful to have the old vim config too.
+I may move that repo in here in future.

 ## Installation

-Install Vundle to manage vim plugins:

-`git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

-To install plugins, run this from the command line:

-`vim +PluginInstall +qall`

 Run these commands from your command line to use the install script: